texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/move_the_robot.md

 - Instead of always checking to see if Button 1 or 2 have been pressed, only check at a large interval.
   - We can do this by seeing if `count` is a multiple of a large number.
   - For example, only check the buttons if `count` is a multiple of 7000.
 You can do this with the `%` operator!
-- Make sure that you still set the value for `wasThree` properly, even if you don't check to see if Button 1 or Button 2 are pressed.
+- Make sure that you still set the value for `threePressed` properly, even if you don't check to see if Button 1 or Button 2 are pressed.

 {{ site.data.alerts.callout_red_cup }}
 [Exercise 4.3.6]